puavo-org/puavo-os/parts/conf/README.md

 in ascending precedence order:

     1. Parameter definitions
-    2. Parameter assignments from parameter filters
-    3. Parameter assignments from hardware quirks
+    2. Parameter assignments from hardware quirks
-    4. Parameter assignments from Puavo Web
+    3. Parameter assignments from Puavo Web
-    5. Parameter assignments from local configuration
+    4. Parameter assignments from local configuration
-    6. Parameter assignments from kernel command line
+    5. Parameter assignments from kernel command line

 Thus, for example, values assigned on the kernel command line overwrite values assigned by hardware quirks.